hammadshaikhha/hammadshaikhha.github.io/_pages/cv.md

 Work in Progress
 ======
-* The Impact of Information Disclosure on Student Course Selection, with Robert McMillan and Linda Wang
+* The Impact of Information Disclosure on Student Course Selection (2018), with Robert McMillan and Linda Wang

 Conferences Attended
 ======